n4ctbyte/ctf-writeups/picoctf/medium/hideme.md

 strings flag.png | grep "pico"
 ```

-**Observation:** This method has no output means there are no human-readable string "pico".
+**Observation:** The lack of output indicates no human-readable 'pico' strings are present.

 ### Step 3: Exiftool Analysis